 (f) Treatment of investment in joint ventures in consolidated financial statements

 Section D (Developments in Financial reporting and Other Item of reporting) [15 Marks]:

-Section D of Paper-17 of CMA Final Course contains four topics and carries 15% weightage.
-Detail contents of these topics has been explained below.
+Section D of Paper-17 of the CMA Final Course contains four topics and carries 15% weightage.
+Detail contents of these topics have been explained below.

 4. Recent trends in Financial reporting

 5. Valuation, Accounting, and Reporting of Financial Instruments and others

 (a) Meaning, Equity settled transactions, Transaction with employees and non-employees